Azure/communication-ui-library/docs/architecture/ErrorReporting.md

 The stateful clients stores the most recent errors per method, evicting older errors if necessary.
 The number of errors stored can be configured, or set to -1 to disable deletion of older errors. e.g., the composites disable error eviction in the stateful client and delete older errors themselves.
 By default, only the most recent error is stored.

-The errors in the state enables UI library components that act on some errors (e.g., disabling `SendBox` in case no messages can be sent), components that surface UI errors, and adapters that generate error events for the surrounding application.
+The errors in the state enables UI library components that act on some errors (e.g., disabling `SendBox` in case no messages can be sent), components that surface UI errors, and adapter implementations that generate error events for the surrounding application.

-### Clearing errors
+#### Clearing errors

 Errors in the state are cleared in one of two ways: